JimGrange/website/content/project/clinical_applications.md

 +++

 Much of our work has focussed on basic questions on cognitive psychology.
-More recently, we have shifted our attention to some more applied questions, and it is our aim to increase our focus on this line of research.
-We aim to utilise the findings from our basic research programme to probe cognition in clinical and ageing populations.
+More recently, we have shifted our attention (pun intended!) to applying the knowledge gained from this basic research towards clinical and applied questions.
+To date, we have conducted research on cognition in Healthy Ageing (Grange & Becker, 2019), depression (Grange, under review; Grange & Rydon-Grange, 2020), and Parkinson's Disease (Martini et al., 2018).

+Much of the clinical and applied work we conduct utilises computational modelling to quantify (potential) disruption to latent cognitive processes in clinical populations.
+We believe that the utilisation of computational modelling provides unique insights into clinical profiles beyond that which can be gleaned via behavioural methods alone.

 ## Representative Publications
+* **Grange, J.A.** (under review).
+Computational modelling of the speed--accuracy tradeoff: No evidence for an association with depression symptomatology. [(Link to preprint)](https://psyarxiv.com/fzg6d)

 * **Grange, J.A.** * Rydon-Grange, M. (2020).
 Computational modelling of attentional selectivity in depression reveals perceptual deficits. *Psychological Medicine, in press.*[(Link)](https://www.jimgrange.org/gpublication/grange-depression_flanker/)

 * **Grange, J.A.**, & Becker, R. (2019).
 The effect of aging on response congruency in task switching. *Journals of Gerentology Series B: Psychological Sciences & Social Sciences, 74*, 389--396. [(Link)](https://www.jimgrange.org/publication/Grange-congruency_meta/)